GentRoyal/outreachy-contributions/README.md

 | random_state    | 42 |
 | model | RandomForestClassifier |

-Similarly, I created a [confusion matrix](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Confusion%20Matrix%3A%20RandomForest%20-%20eos5guo.png), a [precision-recall curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Precision-Recall%20Curve-%20RandomForest%20-%20eos5guo.png) which shows the trade-off between precision and recall.
+I created a [confusion matrix](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Confusion%20Matrix%3A%20RandomForest%20-%20eos5guo.png), a [precision-recall curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Precision-Recall%20Curve-%20ERG%202D%20Featurized%20Dataset.png) which shows the trade-off between precision and recall.
 But this isn't a good visual to focus on because the graph is more relevant when we need to identify more positive cases (blockers).
-But in this case, we need to correctly classify more negative classes (non blockers), so I used a [ROC-AUC curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/ROC%20Curve-%20RandomForest%20-%20eos5guo.png) to assess classification quality.
+But in this case, we need to correctly classify more negative classes (non blockers) due to the class imbalance, so I used a [ROC-AUC curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/ROC%20Curve-%20ERG%202D%20Featurized%20Dataset.png) to assess classification quality.
-The [ROC-AUC curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/ROC%20Curve-%20RandomForest%20-%20eos5guo.png) shows the model is 82.24% confident in its prediction but we can't look away from the sensitivity and negative class prediction rate from the [confusion matrix](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Confusion%20Matrix%3A%20RandomForest%20-%20eos5guo.png) shows our model is 82.24% confident in its classification but we cannot overlook the metrics from the [confusion matrix](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Confusion%20Matrix%3A%20RandomForest%20-%20eos5guo.png), a [precision-recall curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Precision-Recall%20Curve-%20RandomForest%20-%20eos5guo.png).
+The [ROC-AUC curve](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/ROC%20Curve-%20ERG%202D%20Featurized%20Dataset.png) shows the model is 82.24% confident in its prediction but we can't look away from the sensitivity and negative class prediction rate from the [confusion matrix](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Confusion%20Matrix%3A%20RandomForest%20-%20eos5guo.png).
 The 18.42% specificity means the model really struggle to classify negative class (No Blockage) and the 87.50% negative predictive value means the model gets 87.50% of the no blockage classifications correctly.
 So, we need to find a way to improve the model's specificity.
-I also included a top 10 feature importance visual to highlight key predictors.
+I also included a [top 10 feature importance visual](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/Top%2010%20Feature%20Importances%3A%20ERG%202D%20Featurized%20Dataset.png) to highlight key predictors.